magento/devdocs/src/cloud/project/new-relic.md

 For further information and examples, see [Introduction to New Relic Logs][New Relic Logs] and [Introduction to New Relic Insights][New Relic Insights].

-### Monitor performance with alert policies
+### Monitor performance with the Managed Alerts for Magento alert policy

-Adobe provides the Managed alerts for {{ site.data.var.ee }} alert policy on Cloud Pro and Starter Production environments to track the following metrics:
+Adobe provides the Managed Alerts for {{ site.data.var.ee }} alert policy on Cloud Pro Production environments to track the following metrics:

 -  [Apdex score]
 -  error rate